-Pushkin House is delighted to announce the launch of a collaborative, web-based project giving users a unique way to experience the human drama of the year leading up to October Revolution of 1917.
-Partnering with Project1917 in Russia, we will be bringing you translations from Project1917’s ambitious exploration of the thoughts and deeds of a remarkable group of people whose lives were caught up in fateful events of that year.
+Pushkin House is the English-language partner of a web-based project giving users a unique way to experience the human drama of the Russian Revolution.
+In partnership with Project1917 in Russia, we are bringing you translations from their ambitious exploration of the thoughts and deeds of a remarkable group of people whose lives were caught up in fateful events of 1917.
 Drawing on primary sources, some previously unpublished, Project1917 provides daily postings on social media of selected writings by some 300 historical figures as they witnessed and participated in the making of history.

 Listen in and learn about the everyday life of the Tsar’s family, or the plot to murder Rasputin.
 Track over the year the postings of poets such as Blok, Tsvetaeva and Mayakovsky, painter Malevich, or of revolutionaries Lenin, Kropotkin and Krupskaya, members of the Provisional Government, and many others.
-To make Project1917 more accessible for English speakers, Pushkin House will be posting regular translations throughout the year, some of which will be appearing in English for the first time.
+To make Project1917 more accessible for English speakers, Pushkin House posts regular translations, some of which will be appearing in English for the first time.

-Project1917 provides an immersive, multimedia experience of the lead up to the October Russian Revolution.
+Project1917 provides an immersive, multimedia experience.
 The atmosphere of the time is evoked through a kaleidoscope of sources, most of them primary: diaries and letters as well as photographs, newspaper articles, poems, film and paintings.
 Users looking for help piecing together the broader narrative will also find a series of useful charts and diagrams created by the Project1917 team.
 While those fancying an encounter with Russia’s most notorious monk may visit the Rasputin chatbot on our joint Facebook page.
 Ask the Black Monk any question you like, and receive one of his famously cryptic and grammatically dubious responses.

 Project1917 is led by journalist, writer and historian Mikhail Zygar, author of the recently-published All the Kremlin’s Men and former Chief Executive of Television Channel Dozhd.
 Zygar has assembled a group of 40 young historians (students, researchers, journalists) to carry out archival research to find evocative and original material relating to this pivotal moment in world history.